QuantEcon/lecture-python.myst/_sources/prob_meaning.md

 ## Bayesian Interpretation

-We again a binomial distribution.
+We again use a binomial distribution.

 But now we don't regard  $\theta$ as being a fixed number.